haothitran/etheirys/docs/relics/zodiac-weapons.md

 ### Obtain All the Things

-1. Pick up four quests:
+1. Complete four quests:
-    - A Labour of Love from Guiding Star in Mor Dhona (`X:21.9, Y:6.9`)
+    - [A Labor of Love](https://na.finalfantasyxiv.com/lodestone/playguide/db/quest/cd22a5b2b9e/) from Guiding Star (Mor Dhona, `X:21.9, Y:6.9`)
-    - A Treasured Mother from Brangwine in Mor Dhona (`X:21.9, Y:6.7`)
+    - [A Treasured Mother](https://na.finalfantasyxiv.com/lodestone/playguide/db/quest/bc589dd6bff/) from Brangwine (Mor Dhona, `X:21.9, Y:6.7`)
         - If the quest is not available for you, then you have to complete quest: [One Man's Trash](https://na.finalfantasyxiv.com/lodestone/playguide/db/quest/e07310dc045/)
-    - A Ponze of Flesh from Papana in Mor Dhona (`X:22.9, Y:7.3`)
+    - [A Ponze of Flesh](https://na.finalfantasyxiv.com/lodestone/playguide/db/quest/69755431807/) from Papana (Mor Dhona, `X:22.9, Y:7.3`)
-    - Method in His Malice from Adkin in Central Thanalan (`X:23.6, Y:13.7`)
+    - [Method in His Malice](https://na.finalfantasyxiv.com/lodestone/playguide/db/quest/484dab85cd3/) from Adkin (Central Thanalan, `X:23.6, Y:13.7`)
 2. Each quest requires:
     - 20,000 Grand Company seals
     - 200 Allagan Tomestones of Poetics